Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

    Enable this toggle to activate the exporter definition after you have finished configuring it.
 Disable this toggle if you no longer want to use the exporter definition.

 - *Template engine*
    Use this drop-down list to select the engine with which *Actindo* shall process the message.
 For EDIFACT messages, the **XmlExportTemplateEngine** is used.
+This field is read-only after you have saved a newly created definition.

 - *Default connection*
   Edit the connection that you have created for the receiver of the message, see [Create connection](../Integration/01_ManageConnections.md#create-connection).

 - *Access key*
    Use the access key to give your business partner a key so that s/he can access your *Actindo* tenant without having to log in to request specific data.
-You can freely specify any string.
+You are free to specify any string.

 - [CANCEL]
    Click this button to finish the exporter definition creation without saving it.
 The *Create definition* view is closed.